Wickhambreaux: Owners of The Manor of Wickhambreaux

 John de Brewes was the younger son of John de Braose.
 He died in 1275 and the Manor passed to William de Braose, 1st Baron Braose and to his son William de Braose, 2nd Baron Braose, who died in 1326 and his heirs were his daughter Aline and his grandson John de Bohun.
 Aline, the elder daughter, married John de Mowbray and Richard de Peschale.
 On William de Braose's death there was contention about who owned the Manor with Hugh le Despencer, 1st Earl of Winchester taking control of it for a period and William's daughter Aline seeking its return.
 It was clear that William had intended to sell the Manor, but unclear to whom.

-In 1326 Edmund of Woodstock, 1st Earl of Kent was in possession of the Manor and in 1330 it passed to his son Edmund, 2nd Earl of Kent and to his brother, John, 3rd Earl of Kent on his death on 27 December 1352, without issue, the estates fell to Joan, 4th Countess of Kent (in her own right) popularly known as "The Fair Maid of Kent".
+In 1326 Edmund of Woodstock, 1st Earl of Kent was in possession of the Manor and in 1330 it passed to his son Edmund, 2nd Earl of Kent and to his brother, John, 3rd Earl of Kent on his death on 27 December 1352, without issue, the estates fell to Joan, 4th Countess of Kent suo jure popularly known as "The Fair Maid of Kent".
 On her death in 1385 it passed to her son, from her first marriage, Thomas Holland, 2nd Earl of Kent.
 It remained under the control of the de Holland family till 1408, being owned by Thomas Holland, 1st Duke of Surrey then his son Edmund Holland, 4th Earl of Kent.
 On his death, with no issue, it passed to Joan, daughter of Eleanor de Holland, husband of Edward Charleton, 5th Baron Cherleton, who married John Grey, 1st Earl of Tankerville and held the manor till 1421.
 It then passes to John Tiptoft, 1st Baron Tiptoft from his second marriage to Joyce (c.
 1404–1446), younger daughter and co-heiress of Edward Charleton, 5th Baron Cherleton by his spouse Eleanor Holand.
 It was the inherited by his son John Tiptoft, 1st Earl of Worcester in 1443.